Debora Green: Fire investigation

 The Eastern Kansas Multi-Agency Task Force was called to conduct an arson investigation on the Prairie Village house on October 24.
-Staffed by fire investigators and search teams from throughout the area, they focused on determining the origin and cause of the fire, searching through debris for usable evidence and interviewing witnesses.
+Staffed by arson investigators and search teams from throughout the area, they focused on determining the origin and cause of the fire, searching through debris for usable evidence and interviewing witnesses.
 A dog trained to detect the scent of fire accelerants was brought in to assist in searching the house.

-The investigators ruled out common causes of accidental fires, including electrical panels and furnaces.
+Investigators ruled out common causes of accidental fires, including electrical panels and furnaces.
 They determined that the basement level of the home, which contained the furnaces, had not been a point of origin, though two small orphan fires unconnected to the main burning had occurred in that area.
-Pour patterns were found on the ground and second floors, indicating that a flammable liquid had been poured there and covered many areas of the ground floor, blocked off the stairway from the second floor to the ground floor, and covered much of the hallway on the second floor.
-The pour patterns stopped at the door of the house's master bedroom, but had soaked into carpeting in the hallway leading to the children's bedrooms.
+Pour patterns were found on the ground and second floors, indicating that a flammable liquid had been poured there and covered many areas of the ground floor, blocked off the stairway from the second floor to the ground floor and covered much of the hallway on the second floor.
+The pour patterns stopped at the door of the house's master bedroom but had soaked into carpeting in the hallway leading to the children's bedrooms.
 Investigators could not determine the precise liquid used as an accelerant, though they proved that a can of gasoline the family kept in a shed had not been used.
 The amount of accelerant used was identified as between 3 and 10 USgal.
 Concluding that the fire was a result of arson, the investigators on October 26 called in a second area task force, this one focused on homicide investigation.
 On October 27, the district attorney for Johnson County was informed that the investigation was now criminal.